 There's no more venue for appeal whatsoever.

-But House Democrats, that's not what to tell on the U.S. Supreme Court, despite the decision by the Senate that rejected the impeachment case, not guilty.
+But House Democrats, that's not what they're telling the U.S. Supreme Court, despite the decision by the Senate that rejected the impeachment case, not guilty.

 They want to file new articles of impeachment based on grand jury testimony during the Mueller probe, including that of Roger Stone and Flynn.